|

 What do you mean a single-user license is good for one person on two computers?

 A single-user license allows one person to use the software.
 That one person can install and activate the software on up to two computers at once.
-They are always free to change which computers the software is installed and activated on by first deactivating it from a computer on which it is currently activated (click Help > Deactivate).
+To activate it on a third computer, first deactivate it from a computer that it is currently activated on (click Help > Deactivate).

 Can the software be installed on a flash drive?